lucy/tewi-font/README.md

 ![tewifw-bold](https://luz.lu/tewi/tewifw-bold-11.png)

 # NOTE
-If your distro has something stupid like `70-no-bitmaps.conf` in `/etc/fonts/conf.d`, and tewi doesn't work, you should remove it.
+If your distro has something silly like `70-no-bitmaps.conf` in `/etc/fonts/conf.d`, and tewi doesn't work, you should remove it.

 # Installation